danny-may/DUnion/DUnion/README.md

 ## Fields

 There are two `private readonly` fields located on the union instances.
 These fields generally should not be used for anything, but you can expose them through some readonly properties if you wish.
+I would advise not attepting to set these values yourself, for reasons detailed below.

 ### `byte _discriminator`